aikaterna/aikaterna-cogs/README.md

 cah - Cards Against Humanity.
 A port of CorpBot's module: https://github.com/corpnewt/CorpBot.py

+imgwelcome - Welcome users to your server with a customized image.

 pug - Warcraft pug checker.
 A port of PugBot's module: https://github.com/reznok/PugBot